daneflash/badusb/README.md

-# BadUSB - Intercept TCP Connections via USB Armory
+# BadUSB - Intercept TCP traffic via USB Armory

 ## Additional information
 !!!
 THIS CONTENT IS UNDER CONSTRUCTION AND NOT READY TO USE !!!